kazkansouh/uConfig/README.md

 # uConfig Android Client

-Light-weight and usable data editor and action invoker.
-Micro Config client is designed to provide a simple JSON based interface for:
+Light-weight and usable data editor and action invoker. uConfig (*micro*Config or *mu*Config) client is designed to provide a simple JSON based interface for:

 * Discovering uConfig servers over UDP port 8003.
 * Reading and writing variables on uConfig servers.
 * Invoking actions on uConfig servers.

+Support is provided for scanning for uConfig [hotspot](#hotspot) and attempt to connect to them.
+This is primarily used for initial configuration of the uConfig server before it has been connected to the local WiFi network.

-It is considered light-weight to reduce the burden on the uConfig server, and usable because it uses JSON HTTP requests over a binary protocol.
+It is considered light-weight as one aim is to reduce the burden on the uConfig server (which can be an embedded device), and usable because it uses JSON REST HTTP requests instead of binary protocols.
+The idea of the project was inspired by DLMS (e.g. read/write data and invoke actions over a generic interface), however it has diverged substantially to be more human usable.

 Currently the only server that supports this is implemented for an ESP8266, see [here](https://github.com/kazkansouh/lerd86/tree/master/display/).